CDCgov/prime-reportstream/prime-router/docs/design/design/yaml-validation/yaml-value-validation.md

 ## Approach

-To validate the structure of our YAML files, we will use the Konform validation library.
-We will define data classes corresponding to our yaml files and be able to define simple validations on them.
+To validate the configuration values of our YAML files, we will use the Konform library.
+We will define data classes corresponding to our yaml files and be able to define constraints on values in an easy-to-read way.

 ## Library